jtdaugherty/tart/README.md

 ```

 Tart is a program that provides an image-editor-like interface to
-creating ASCII art.
-The best way to see how your ASCII art is going to
-look in the terminal is to draw it in the terminal where it will be
-displayed!
+creating ASCII art - in the terminal, with your mouse!

 ![](screenshots/1.png)